JulianKunkel/2023-informatik-workshop/Git/presentation/outline.md

   - This way, everyone can search and work with that history.
   - TODO: Mal lesen was andere so schreiben
   - Show the guitar hero history thingy on the right side
-  - (Not on the slide:) Let me sell you on it:

 - Git is not GitHub!
 Git is not GitLab!
   - Maybe many have heard about github or to a lesser extend gitlab